 Legal considerations: Familiarize yourself with Dutch property laws, ensuring all permits and documentation are in order.
 Conduct due diligence to verify ownership and identify any legal encumbrances.

 Financing options: Review financing choices available through savings, Dutch or Canadian bank mortgages, and lending institutions.
 Compare interest rates, loan terms, and repayment options carefully.
+Monitoring CAD to EUR exchange rate trends can help you decide the best time to secure funds for your purchase.

 Tax implications: Understand the tax implications, including property taxes, rental income taxes (if applicable), and capital gains taxes on future sales, to avoid unexpected expenses.